Alejogb1/job-board/blog-data/it-145-project-2-java-code.md

 id: "it-145-project-2-java-code"
 ---

-Okay so you're looking at IT-145 project 2 java code right Been there done that Let me tell you it usually involves a bunch of specific java concepts mashed together and everyone seems to get stuck on the same points I remember the first time I saw that project my initial thought was this can't be THAT hard boy was I wrong
+ so you're looking at IT-145 project 2 java code right Been there done that Let me tell you it usually involves a bunch of specific java concepts mashed together and everyone seems to get stuck on the same points I remember the first time I saw that project my initial thought was this can't be THAT hard boy was I wrong

 Its probably something about class structures inheritance maybe some basic data structures and perhaps input output streams Seems like a typical intro to OOP project So you're probably feeling a little lost and that's completely normal I have been there Believe me